 Power net is a firmer Spandex micro-mesh often used in shapewear and bras.
 It has less stretch and is often thicker than power mesh.
+The surface is also coarser compared to power mesh, so not as nice to have next to the skin.
 I personally prefer using power net rather than power mesh for lining waistbands on activewear, but softer mesh works too.

 To line a leggings waistband with mesh or net you need

 • Regular ballpoint stretch needle, size 90

 • A sewing machine or a serger

 1. Cut three waistband pieces: Inner, outer and net

 You’ll need to cut the outer waistband pieces, the inner waistband pieces, and then a layer of net using the inner waistband pattern pieces.
 Make sure you